drewdeponte/boxci/README.md

 the files, not overwrite, etc.

-This means that you can rerun the command over and over again and not worry about it overwriting your configs unless it tells you too.
-This is also useful in the scenarios where a new version of boxci has come out and added config options because then you can rerun it and choose to diff them to see what was added.
+This means that you can rerun the command over and over again and not worry about it overwriting your configs unless you tell it too.
+This is also useful in the scenarios where a new version of `boxci` has come out and added config options because then you can rerun it and choose to diff them to see what was added.